cosmos/cosmos/WHITEPAPER.md

 in the following 28 days.
 The price will be determined by dividing 16,000,000 by the total effective purchasing power of all the bids.

-#### Atom Foundation
+#### Cosmos Foundation

-The Atom foundation is an external entity that is hired to develop the Atom network.
-Atom holders can vote to change the foundation by changing the `AtomFoundationAddress` parameter.
+The Cosmos foundation is an external entity that is hired to develop the Cosmos network.
+Atom holders can vote to change the foundation by changing the `CosmosFoundationAddress` parameter.
 This foundation will have 4,000,000 atoms, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.

-#### Atom Hub Block Reward
+#### Cosmos Hub Block Reward

 Every block rewards all the validators and delegators in proportion to their bonded atoms (before commissions).
 There will be roughly 6,000,000 atoms